JuncaiL/SpecMoE/README.md

 ### 3. 🚧Limitation and Future Plans

-For the MoE model, we show the accuracy about how this small speculative model approximate the performance of llama-7b.
-In practice, to achieve physically low latency, the implementation of our MoE needs to be improve.
+For the MoE model, we show the accuracy of how this small speculative model approximates the performance of llama-7b.
+In practice, to achieve physically low latency, the implementation of our MoE needs to be improved.
 In this version, we calculate the result of MoE expert by expert (sequentially) , and we need to fuse the calculation of these experts.

-### Acknowledgement
+### Acknowledgment

-1. My implementation of MoE structure base on the repo `https://huggingface.co/llama-moe/LLaMA-MoE-v1-3_5B-2_8`
+1. My implementation of MoE structure is based on the repo `https://huggingface.co/llama-moe/LLaMA-MoE-v1-3_5B-2_8`
-2. My inspiration of Speculative Inference comes from the paper "SpecInfer: Accelerating Generative Large Language Model Serving with Tree-based Speculative Inference and Verification" ([link](https://arxiv.org/abs/2305.09781)) .
-I am very appreciated for the help and suggestions from the SpecInfer group. ❤️
+2. My inspiration for Speculative Inference comes from the paper "SpecInfer: Accelerating Generative Large Language Model Serving with Tree-based Speculative Inference and Verification" ([link](https://arxiv.org/abs/2305.09781)) .
+I am very appreciative of the help and suggestions from the SpecInfer group. ❤️